Coronavirus and HVAC

 You heard that right, if your building uses demand control ventilation to adjust outdoor airflow using sensors, you should disable it during the pandemic.
 This will allow you to introduce the maximum outdoor airflow into your building.

 3. Upgrade Your Filters

 The updated guidelines recommend using the highest MERV filter possible that your HVAC equipment will allow.
-We recommened you use a HEPA or MERV 13 filter.
+We recommend you use a HEPA or MERV 13 filter.
 If your system can handle the pressure drop then a MERV 14 is preferred.
-An increases in filtration will result in a loss of capacity.
+An increase in filtration will result in a loss of capacity.
 To address this, use portable electric heaters in the winter and lower AHU discharge temps in the summer.

 The guidelines also recommend introducing portable HEPA/UV Machines in classrooms that have a minimum of 2 air rotations/hr.

 Move the startup time of your HVAC system by a few hours.
 Example: if you normally start it at 6am move it to 4am.
 The idea is that this will create a “thermal lag” which will minimize HVAC operation when the building is occupied.